-This recipe uses buckwheat, an energizing grain that warms the body, regulates blood sugar, and balances out the thyroid.
-It’s also alkaline-forming and increases the circulation to the hands and feet.
+Below is the recipe I came up with …. buckwheat is an energizing grain that warms the body, regulates blood sugar, and balances the thyroid; also alkaline-forming and increases circulation to the hands and feet.

 Serves: 4